sbidoul/whool/README.md

 `setuptools-odoo` provided a mechanism to package a multi-addon project.
 This is now covered by the [hatch-odoo](https://pypi.org/project/hatch-odoo/) project.

+The equivalent of the `setuptools-odoo-make-default` command is now `whool init`, which can initialize a `pyproject.toml` in the current directory if it is an addon, or in all immediate subrectories that are addons.

+An equivalent of `setuptools-odoo-get-requirements` can now easily be built using standard-based tools such as [pyproject-dependencies](https://pypi.org/project/pyproject-dependencies).
+An example can be found in [OCA/maintainer-tools](https://github.com/OCA/maintainer-tools/blob/master/tools/gen_external_dependencies.py).

 ## Development

 To release and publish to PyPI: